travellingsky/blog/content/to-do-in-london.md

 ## 20) St Paul’s Cathedral

-<a href=”https://www.stpauls.co.uk/" rel="nofollow” > St Paul’s Cathedral</a> is the Cathedral with the large gold dome located in the center of the City of London.
+<a href=”https://www.stpauls.co.uk/" rel="nofollow" > St Paul’s Cathedral</a> is the Cathedral with the large gold dome located in the center of the City of London.
 It is one of the most recognizable sites in London where many high profiles events also take place like the wedding of Prince Charles and Lady Diana Spencer as well as the 80th & 90th birthdays of Queen Elizabeth II were held.
 So much culture inside the Cathedral, and so many artworks, tombs and memorials to check out.
 Winston Churchill & Margaret Thatchers funerals were also held here.

 ## 21) Shard